james-garner-canonical/charmlibs-pathops/_docs/how-to/python-package.md

 To make a namespace package,
 nest your package in an empty directory with the namespace name, in this case `charmlibs`.
-For example, the file structure for your library might look like:
+For example, the file structure for your library might look like this:
 ```
 src/
   charmlibs/